sharikjavid/kotto/README.md

 import ai from "https://damien.sh/trackway/mod.ts"
 ```

-By default, this will always pull the latest release.
+By default, this will always pull the latest release (recommended).
 If you need to peg a specific version, use a `@semver` tag:

 ```typescript
 import ai from "https://damien.sh/trackway@0.1.0/mod.ts"